C1bergh0st/MiMaSimlator/README.md

+#UPDATE:
+You can find a complete Overhaul [here](https://github.com/C1bergh0st/MiMaSim)

 # MiMaSimlator
 This is a [MiMa Simulator](http://ti.ira.uka.de/Visualisierungen/Mima/mima-aufgaben.pdf).
 MiMa stands for MinimalMaschine, a theoretical microprocessor used to teach Theoretical Computer Science at the KIT in Germany.